Validation of a child and family assessment and instrument (FRAIT) for use by health visitors to identify and measure Family Resilience (Phase 2)

 Who is the study sponsor?

 University of South Wales

-Phase 2 (to be completed): To validate a Family Assessment Instrument and Tool (FRAIT) for use by HVs.
+Phase 2: To validate a Family Assessment Instrument and Tool (FRAIT) for use by HVs.
 Phase 2 aims to identify whether the new instrument and assessment tool supports HVs in their decision making.

 In Phase 1 we worked with HVs, HV educators-in-practice and HV managers to identify a working definition of family resilience.

 HVs may use the short version to quickly measure the resilience of families within their case-load to support annual acuity review.
 In Phase 2 we wish to test the Family Resilience Instrument and Tool (FRAIT) reliability and validity in usual HV work circumstances.

 Please describe how the public / patients were involved in the development of the study design, and how they will be involved in the funded study?

 Lay (retired) health visitor included as a team member.

 Support decision making by health visitors to increase family resilience.

 Does the study involve commercial partnership activity?